North West Shelf Project: History

 The first phase of NWS included the development of the North Rankin A offshore drilling and production platform, a submarine pipeline to shore at Mermaid Sound in the Port of Dampier, and facilities for delivery of domestic gas via a pipeline to Perth and Bunbury, and provision for exporting excess condensate.
 The second phase involved building two LNG processing trains, along with storage tanks, export facilities, and tankers for transporting the LNG.
 The construction of the Karratha Gas Plant, the location of the LNG processing trains, mean approximately 5,000 sacred rock art sites were destroyed by dynamite and bulldozers.
 The Traditional Owners were locked out, unable to protect cultural sites.
 This was later described by Traditional Owners as “harm that cannot be described in words.
 This trauma is still here.
 Our people never consented to this destruction.
 Not only did we not consent, but we were blocked from even coming near the area while dynamite blasted our sacred sites and bulldozers systematically destroyed our Ngurra (Country)”.
 Archaeologist Ken Mulvaney later wrote about the construction of the North West Shelf's Karratha Gas Plant, and the instruction from the state and proponents not to allow Aboriginal people near the sites.
 Mulvaney lamented that archaeologists tried to record rock art as bulldozers were crushing the sacred sites.
 He would write that “Much of the early industrial development of the Dampier Archipelago occurred prior to any heritage legislation, which was enacted for Western Australia in 1972.
 However, the North West Shelf Venture development of the Karratha Gas Plant at Withnell Bay occurred at a time when the heritage values of the archipelago where better understood.
 Salvage and recording in front of the bulldozer should never be the last resort of the concerned.
 As a nation we must value our entire cultural heritage[…] The development push for the Dampier Archipelago continues apace, even when this results in the destruction of our cultural past”.

 Despite construction in 1980s, and first production that decade, Woodside and the North West Shelf Joint Venture partners did not seek to enter a land agreement with Traditional Owners until after the Native Title Act was passed.
-Pressure mounted for the North West Shelf to enter a Land agreement, and an agreement was executed in 1998, though many Elders were unable to read or write an signed with an ‘X’.
+Pressure mounted for the North West Shelf to enter a Land agreement, and an agreement was executed in 1998, though many Elders were unable to read or write and signed with an ‘X’.
 The Agreement does not provide royalties for Traditional Owners, and no royalties have been paid by the North West Shelf to Traditional Owners throughout its life.
 The Ngarluma Yindjibarndi Foundation Ltd (NYFL) is the party representing Traditional Owners for the 1998 Agreement, though NYFL has never received royalties.

 In 2012 first two phases of the project received an Engineering Heritage International Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.